By: Author John Cunningham. Published: 2020/10/14 at 8:59 am

 This video walks you through the surging repair of a very common B&S (Classic/Sprint/Quattro engine) surging cause.
 A bad spark plug can be the route of many problems; be sure to check the plug before performing carburetor work.

 In this video, we’ll remove the carburetor, strip, clean, replace the gasket and refit the carburetor.

 Briggs & Stratton Manifold Replacement

 This video covers the replacement of the B&S (Classic/Sprint/Quattro engine) manifold.
 It’s another common cause of irritating engine surges.
-If you have replaced the gasket as per the video above and dame it!, it’s still surging, you need to replace the manifold pipe.
+If you have replaced the gasket as per the video above damn it!
+It’s still surging; you need to replace the manifold pipe.

 Briggs & Stratton (Intek) Surging Repair

 This video covers the repair of a surging Briggs & Stratton Intek engine.
 The carburetor fitted to both the Intek and Quantum engines employ a carburetor bowl fastener with an integrated jet, its unique setup.

 When the bolt clogs with grit, it can cause a surge.
 The great thing about this setup is removing and cleaning the bolt usually solves the problem.
 So before removing the carburetor, try cleaning the bowl bolt first.
 Anyway, it’s all covered in the video.